 - Heart medicine may be needed to make your child's heart beat more regularly.

 - Give your child's medicine as directed: Call your child's healthcare provider if you think the medicine is not working as expected.
 Tell him if your child is allergic to any medicine.
 Keep a current list of the medicines, vitamins, and herbs your child takes.
 Include the amounts, and when, how, and why they are taken.
 Bring the list or the medicines in their containers to follow-up visits.
 Carry your child's medicine list with you in case of an emergency.
 Throw away old medicine lists.

 Follow up with your child's healthcare provider as directed:

 Write down your questions so you remember to ask them during your child's visits.

 Do not let anyone smoke around your child.
 Smoke can make your child cough or make it hard for him to breathe.
 Smoke can harm your child's heart, lungs, and blood.
 Your child is more likely to get lung disease and cancer if people smoke around your child.

 - Your child has chills, a cough, or feels weak and achy.

-- You have questions or concerns about your child's ASD, medicines, or his treatments.
+- You have questions about your child's condition or care.

-© 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
-All illustrations and images included in CareNotes® are the copyrighted property of the Blausen Databases or Truven Health Analytics.
+© 2015 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
+All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.